ObernhumerMichael/dotfiles/README.md

 # NVIDIA Users

 When one switches form one mode to another, the user **MUST** logout and log back in for the changes to take affect!
+It is recommended to use the power-profiles in `scripts/power-profiles` to change the profiles manually.

 ## Integrated Mode (Power saver)

+When a laptop boots on battery power, **Integrated Mode** is selected by default.

 **Note:** In this mode, external monitors may not work on some laptops!
 This is because certain laptops have their HDMI ports directly wired to the NVIDIA graphics card.